ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 #### Filter

 The client-user should be able to specify whether they want filtering available in the select component.
 The filter field appears in the menu.
+The filter applies to all list options, even ones that are on the server and aren't currently visible in the component.

 ![ ](spec-images/select-12.png)